Compensation & PayMay 27, 2026 · 12 min read · By Dan Stevens

 • Pay appears for drill periods, not monthly continuous pay

-• BAH appears only during qualifying periods of active duty orders
+• BAH appears only during qualifying periods of active duty orders; for shorter duty periods, you may see BAH RC/T (Reserve Component/Transient) instead of standard BAH

 • TRICARE Reserve Select premiums show as deductions if you're enrolled